Reds vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jake Fraley and the Cincinnati Reds take on Ryan McMahon and the Colorado Rockies on Monday at 7:10 PM ET, in the first of a three-game series at Great American Ball Park.
+Will Benson and Elias Diaz will look to continue their recent offensive production when the Cincinnati Reds and Colorado Rockies meet at Great American Ball Park on Tuesday, at 7:10 PM ET.

-The Reds are the favorite in this one, at -165, while the underdog Rockies have +140 odds to play spoiler.
-A 10-run total is listed for this matchup.
+The Reds are the favorite in this one, at -175, while the underdog Rockies have +145 odds to upset.
+The over/under for the contest has been set at 9.5 runs.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.